SkillfulElectro/SKIP/README.md

   - `buffer`: The buffer to read the header from.
   - `buffer_size`: The size of the buffer.
   - `out_body_size`: A pointer to a `uint64_t` where the size of the configuration body (as read from the header) will be stored.
 This tells you how large the buffer for the body needs to be.
+  - `out_data_size`: A pointer to a `uint64_t` where the size of the data buffer (as read from the header) will be stored.
+This tells you how large the buffer for the data needs to be.
+So you will know the buffer size for it before parsing the configuration body.
 - **Returns:** A pointer to a new SKIP config, or `nullptr` on failure (e.g., invalid magic number, version mismatch).

 #### `uint64_t skip_get_export_header_body_size(void* cfg)`